imm7d4/upi-payments/upi-frontend/README.md

 - See cashback earned
 - Transaction reference ID shown for every transaction
 - Export transactions to CSV
+- **Clickable VPAs**: Clicking on any other user's VPA redirects to Send Money page with that VPA prefilled
 ### ✅ Recent VPAs
 - Displays most recently used VPAs
 - One-click to re-initiate transfer
+### ✅ User QR Code
+- Click on your own VPA in the navbar to generate and display your personal payment QR code
+- QR code can be saved or shared for receiving payments
 ### 🔜 Upcoming Features
 - Mark VPAs as Favorites
 - Pagination and performance improvements
 - Visual enhancements with loading spinners, toasts, and form validations
 ## 🛠️ Tech Stack
 - **Frontend Framework:** React + Vite
 - **Styling:** Custom CSS (No Tailwind)